Magento Guides

 Simple Product

-A simple product is the most essential Magento product type.
-It is a physical product that has weight
+A is the most essential Magento product type.
+It is a physical product that has weight and a unique SKU.
+The simple

 Magento 2 is pretty straightforward when it comes to creating products.
-You can easily create any type of product via the admin panel by filling out the corresponding fields.
+You can easily create any via the admin panel by filling out the corresponding fields.
 But is it always efficient?

 When you have to create a whole batch of products, doing it one by one won't be effective by any means.
 Thus, you'll need a more effort-friendly solution.